bridgewwater/template-docker-runtime-alpine/README.md

 - rename `bridgewwater/template-docker-runtime-alpine` to new github url
 - rename docker hub user `template-hub-user` to new org or user
 - rename docker hub `template-docker-runtime-alpine` to new docker image name
+- rename docker repo name at `docker-bake.hcl` as `template-docker-runtime-alpine` to new docker image name

 - use github action for this workflow push to docker hub, must add
     - variables `ENV_DOCKERHUB_OWNER` user of docker hub